0xPlaygrounds/rig/rig-neo4j/README.md

 See the [examples](./examples) folder for usage examples.

+- [examples/vector_search_simple.rs](examples/vector_search_simple.rs) shows how to create an index on simple data.
+- [examples/vector_search_movies_consume.rs](examples/vector_search_movies_consume.rs) shows how to query an existing index.
+- [examples/vector_search_movies_create.rs](examples/vector_search_movies_create.rs) shows how to create embeddings & index on a large DB and query it in one go.

 ## Notes

-- The `Neo4jVectorStore` is designed to work with a pre-existing Neo4j vector index.
+- The `Neo4jVectorIndex` struct is designed to work with a pre-existing Neo4j vector index.
 You can create the index using the Neo4j browser or the Neo4j language.
 See the [Neo4j documentation](https://neo4j.com/docs/genai/tutorials/embeddings-vector-indexes/setup/vector-index/) for more information.
+Example [examples/vector_search_simple.rs](examples/vector_search_simple.rs) shows how to create an index on existing data.

 ```Cypher
 CREATE VECTOR INDEX moviePlots